 - Business management.
 You can’t be a successful entrepreneur without knowing how to manage a business.
 Being in command requires good communication, good people management and good relationships with investors and customers.
 A business management course will teach you the ins and outs of running a business.

 - Accounting.
 As an entrepreneur, you have to keep a meticulous record of your income and expenses.
 Even if you’re able to have someone do this job for you, basic accounting skills are essential if you want to understand your business’s finances.
 Try out an accounting short course.

 - Marketing.
 Especially when starting out, you need to be able to attract customers, investors or partners to your business.
 Being able to effectively market your product or service is often the single biggest factor in your success or failure.
 You may want to investigate marketing short courses.

 - Leadership.
 You may be starting your business by yourself or with a few partners, but your goal is probably to grow your company and employ more people.
 Leadership skills are essential for making hiring decisions, training new staff, keeping employees motivated and nurturing your business.
-Grow your leadership skills with a leadership and responsibility short course.

 Developing these business skills is vital, but remember that being an entrepreneur is mainly about determination, creativity and an undying passion for turning your big idea into a thriving business.
 This is more important than what any college education can give you.